-3.5 The class teachers liaise with external agencies, as necessary, to support and guide the progress of each child.
-The class teacher may, for example, discuss the needs of a child with the education social worker or Young People and Family behaviour support service.

-3.6.1 The class teacher reports to parents about the progress of each child in their class, in line with the whole school policy.
+- 3.4.2 PE referee system yellow / red card - 3.5 The class teachers liaise with external agencies, as necessary, to support and guide the progress of each child.
+The class teacher may, for example, discuss the needs of a child with the education social worker or Young People and Family behaviour support service. - 3.6.1 The class teacher reports to parents about the progress of each child in their class, in line with the whole school policy.
 The class teacher may also contact a parent if there are concerns about the behaviour or welfare of a child.